Paving Contractors Champaign, IL

-A resurfacing works by adding new surface materials to your driveway to increase its strength and resistant to weathering problems.
-It starts by taking the top layer off of the pavement using a multitude of replacement tools and then adding a new layer where the old surface existed.
-This process can cover up many huge cracks in your driveway,and resurfacing can even keep your driveway looking great for years.
+A resurfacing works by adding new surface materials to your driveway to increase its strength and resistance to weathering problems.
+It starts by taking the top layer off the pavement using many replacement tools and then adding a new layer where the old surface existed.
+This process can cover up many huge cracks in your driveway, and resurfacing can even keep your driveway looking great for years.

 When It Makes More Sense to Replace

 Though repairs and resurfacing jobs can fend off damage on your driveway for an extended period, you’re eventually going to have to replace it at some point.
 This replacement cost might seem prohibitive to many people but is honestly lower than continually trying to repair your driveway instead.

 If you’re worried that your old driveway needs to be replaced entirely, you should ask yourself the following questions.
 These will help you better understand the necessity of replacement and will give you an insight into whether this process is right for you:

 - Cracks aren’t fixed by patches any longer.
 If your driveway’s cracks continue to expand no matter how often you patch and attempt to repair your concrete, you should probably seriously consider getting all of your pavement replaced by newer and stronger types.

 - Longitudinal cracks continue to spread – Longitudinal cracks often indicate serious subbase issues with your pavement that patches and other types of repairs cannot fix.
 Instead, you typically need to either fix the subbase or replace all of your asphalt or concrete.